Please note that because of the Covid−19 pandemic, we are currently unable to provide reliable information about forthcoming live performances.

 Critics have been inspired by Schuen’s combination of vocal authority, tonal warmth and expressive intelligence.
 “This dark, unstrained baritone is one of the most beautiful things you can hear at the moment; it is an unreservedly wonderful voice,” observed the Frankfurter Rundschau, while Gramophone has praised his enormous expressive range and ability to spin “long, quiet lines that flow with consummate ease”.

 Andrè Schuen’s artistry, matured over time, has led to invitations to perform on the world’s leading stages and to an exclusive agreement with Deutsche Grammophon.
-For his DG debut album, set for release on 5 March 2021, he has recorded Schubert’s Die schöne Müllerin with pianist Daniel Heide.
-This will be followed by albums devoted to Schubert’s two other late song-cycles, Winterreise and Schwanengesang.
-Schuen marked the start of his new relationship with the Yellow Label in early August 2020 with the online release of his interpretation of “Ungeduld” from Die schöne Müllerin for DG’s Musical Moments series.
+For his DG debut album, released in March 2021, he recorded Schubert’s Die schöne Müllerin with pianist Daniel Heide.
+Reviewing the album, The Sunday Times praised Schuen’s “emotional truthfulness”.